Discussing your concerns

-The local authority or police might suggest a referral to the Channel programme.
-Channel is a voluntary government-funded programme which aims to safeguard children and adults from being drawn into terrorist activity.
-Channel can provide a support plan and specific interventions to protect people at risk, including mentoring or an ideological or theological intervention.
+The local authority or police might suggest a referral to Channel, a programme aimed at stopping young people being drawn into terrorism.
+Channel can provide a support plan and specific interventions to protect those at risk, including mentoring support or an ideological or theological intervention.

 Find out more about Channel here.

 The Department for Education has a counter-extremism helpline.
 You can call them for advice on 020 7340 7264 or email email@example.com.